inform-us/requirements_specifications/informus/rules/Delirium.md

 ## ELIGIBILITY
 - All patients who have a valid RASS score between -3 to +4 this shift

 *note If a patient has a RASS score of <-3 documented, CAM-ICU can still be generated on EPIC.
-Even though a CAM-ICU assessment is physcially immpossible* check
+Even though a CAM-ICU assessment is physcially immpossible when patient is this sedated* check

 ### Clinical pragmatism
 According to clinical guidelines: